 - The use of rotavirus vaccines should be part of a comprehensive strategy to control diarrhoeal diseases with the scaling up of both preventions (exclusive breastfeeding for 6 months, vitamin A supplementation, safe drinking water, hygiene/handwashing with soap, and sanitation) and treatment (low-osmolarity ORS, zinc and continued feeding).

-Typhoid vaccination programmes should be implemented in the context of other efforts to control the disease, including health education, water quality, and sanitation improvements, and training of health professionals in diagnosis and treatment.
+Typhoid vaccination programs should be implemented in the context of other efforts to control the disease, including health education, water quality, and sanitation improvements, and training of health professionals in diagnosis and treatment.

 - TCV – for infants and children from 6 months of age and in adults up to 45 years.
 Administration of TCV at the same time as other vaccine visits at 9 months of age or in the second year of life is encouraged.